 If you buy a home “at your own risk” in the condition you find it in, with or without defects, this mention in the sales contract ensures that you are not protected against hidden defects.
 You can sign this type of contract only in specific cases; where an owner sells his own home; purchasing a foreclosed home or a liquidator of an estate or individual that occasionally sells buildings.

 A professional or specialized salesperson, that is, an individual who derives income from the sale of real estate on a regular basis, or the builder of a building, is not entitled to “sell at your own risk”.
 A real estate broker is not considered a professional seller when they act as an intermediary between the seller and the buyer.
 Nevertheless, it is up to you to inspect your future home, so keep your eyes open!

 The Quebec Consumer Protection Office gives you the option to check whether the Office has intervened with a seller before, if the seller has received formal notice from consumers or if he has a license which is conveniently located on its site.

 If you do not carry out an inspection, this means that you accept to buy the building with all the defects that could have been detected and to assume all the costs and repairs.
 The law dictates that defects that could have been detected by a prudent and diligent buyer are not guaranteed.
 Then, have a very close look that gives you a visual summary of the building.
 Using an expert is not mandatory, but if there are any doubts, do not hesitate to have the home inspected before you wish to purchase it.

-An unusual fact: the presence of ghosts in a dwelling has already been considered a hidden defect, according to Cliche Laflamme Loubier law firm.
+An unusual fact: in the past, the presence of ghosts in a dwelling was considered a hidden defect, according to Cliche Laflamme Loubier law firm.